vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 exercises, without any clear increase in pain after completion of exericse.

+### Notes added the next morning (2024-09-01)

+The stomach rumble and occasional flatulence that I observed prior to noon (see above) happened for a bit longer but mostly subsided.
+I continued the rest of the day normally, with moderately high energy, although the nature of the work on this day was a bit more laid back overall.
+I continued to have intermittent mild pain.

 ## Current learnings

 I was updating [best practices around abdominal